 Article 76 of the Japanese Constitution vests all judicial power in the Supreme Court and inferior courts.
 No tribunal, organ, or agency of the executive branch can be given final judicial power.
 All criminal cases are heard and determined in ordinary judicial tribunals.
 All courts in Japan are incorporated into a unitary national judicial system.
 There are five types of courts: the Supreme Court, High Court, District Court, Family Court and Summary Court.
-As of 2010 there are approximately 2,700 judges within these courts, including assistant judges, and there are about 800 Summary Court judges.
+As of 2013 there were approximately 2,900 judges within these courts, including assistant judges, and there were about 800 Summary Court judges.
 Approximately 22,000 other officers work in the judiciary, including court clerks, stenographers, and bailiffs.